Nodetary/Nodetary/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on the development of my:
-a. mvp for my crypto start-up, DocuWerx - is an A.I.
-Enabled, scalable & Blockchain-based solution Removing Fraud and Error from the automotive, business      and mortgage lending industries, creating a better way to verify documents boosting security and efficiency.
-b. the development of my decentralized alter ego which is really just a an easier way of saying what i cant say
-c. the development of my decentralized alter ego's vodcast, newsletter, and Blogdepth articles, i will post the links on here soon
-d. being an ENS DAO Memeber
+a.
+MVP an Intelligent Blockchain Notarization & NFTokenization Platform for Motor Vehicles or Vessels.
+Notaries Remotely Legalize Contracts, e-Signs & Ownership Rights between the Buyer & Dealer, Lender, Seller, or Trader.
+Quickly, Transparently & No-Hassle.
+b. @Blockdepth.eth my decentralized alter ego's blog publication(s) an outlet of to dispell the misconceptions surrounding the decentralized technologies, such as A.I., Blockchain and Web3.
+Infact, going forward I will not longer refer to it as Web3 the more adepquate term.
+We are developing a new iteration of the internet, The Internet of People, we should just call it, IoP becasue it is not just about the IoT it is about us, the people.
+If you are interested into reading my trailblazing and thought leading ideas of decentralized technologies, please visit https://Blockdepth.xyz
+c.
+I am still a member of the ENS DAO
-e. being an active member and collaborator of https://github.com/smartcontractresearchforum
+d.
+As wekll as an active member and collaborator of https://github.com/smartcontractresearchforum

 - 🌱 I’m currently learning: